diy365-mgos/bvar/README.md

 ```c
 bool mgos_bvar_merge(mgos_bvarc_t src_var, mgos_bvar_t dest_var);
 ```
 Merges a source bVariant into the destination one.
 Returns `true` on success, or `false` otherwise.
-If the source is not a dictionary it is just copied into the destination (see [mgos_bvar_copy()](#mgos_bvar_copy) above), otherwise source dictionary keys are added to the destination one.
+If the source is not a bVariantDictionary it is just copied into the destination (see [mgos_bvar_copy()](#mgos_bvar_copy) above), otherwise source bVariantDictionary keys are added to the destination one.

 |Parameter||
 |--|--|